nschorgh/Planetary-Code-Collection/README.md

 ### Fast (asynchronously-coupled) Method for Subsurface Ice Dynamics

 This dynamical model of ice evolution goes beyond the concept of the equilibrium ice table and calculates the amount of ice lost from or gained within the porous subsurface on Mars as a result of vapor exchange with the atmosphere.
 To accomplish that, without the computationally slow method of explicitly solving the nonlinear vapor transport equations, it uses time-averaged transport equations.
-The method involves some sophistication and is described in a dedicated paper by [Schorghofer (2010)](http://dx.doi.org/10.1016/j.icarus.2010.03.022).
+The method involves some complexities and is described in a dedicated paper by [Schorghofer (2010)](http://dx.doi.org/10.1016/j.icarus.2010.03.022).